tigera-solutions/cc-gke-demo/docs/00-quickstart-guide.md

 ./scripts/99-cleanup-all.sh
 ```

-*Interactive prompts let you delete policies, testpod, Online Boutique, and finally your GKE cluster—step by step!*
+*Interactive prompts let you delete policies, Online Boutique, and finally your GKE cluster—step by step!*

 ---